relayr/zerostep/Readme.md

 # zerostep

 ZeroStep is a small library to organize, wire and manage the lifecycle of modules.

 ## Features

 - Initialize and destroy modules
 - Import and export services from modules
 - Check imports/exports at registration time
-- Take care of process signals for SIGTERM, SIGINT and SIGUSR2 if whished
+- Take care of process signals for SIGTERM, SIGINT and SIGUSR2 if wished
 - Plays nice with nodemon
 - Zero dependencies
 - Promise based